sarvesh-cast/aws-cdk/README.md

 ### Step 3 : Update variables in variable.ts

 Update below values in variable.ts.
-These values can be obtained from CAST CONSOLE UI - Enable CAST AI button.
+These values can be obtained from CAST CONSOLE UI - Enable CAST AI button and your EKS Cluster details:
 ```
-ClusterName
+ClusterName:
-CastAiClusterId
+ClusterVpcId:
-UserArn
+CastAiClusterId:
-CastApiKey
+CastApiKey:

 Run cdk synth --all (Verify vars such as region,cluster etc)
 ```